By: Author John Cunningham. Published: 2021/06/14 at 10:03 am

 A popping sound from your snowblower isn’t a big worry.
-In fact, popping noise on cold starts is normal, until it warms up.
-But hey you know your machine, and if the popping is out of the ordinary, or more pronounced then yes we’ll need to check it out.
+Popping noise on cold starts is normal until it warms up.
+But hey, you know your machine, and if the popping is out of the ordinary or more pronounced, then yes, we’ll need to check it out.

 - Fueling issue

 In this post, you’ll learn all the reasons a snow blower makes a popping sound, how to diagnose them, and what you’ll need to do to fix them.

 It is important to use a choke until an engine warms up; if the choke is shut off too soon or the choke is not working correctly, popping from the intake will result.